matheuscaet/go-study/README.md

 - **Loops**: Different ways to iterate through data structures
 - **Goroutines**: Concurrent programming with goroutines and channels in Go
 - **Channels**: Channel operations, select statements, and communication between goroutines
+- **Generics**: Generic programming with type parameters, constraints, and type inference in Go

 ## Contributing